NanoComp/meep/doc/docs/ModeExpansion.md

 # Eigenmode decomposition of arbitrary field configurations

-*Eigenmode decomposition* exploits MEEP's interconnectivity with the [MPB][MPB] mode solver to represent an arbitrary time-harmonic field configuration as a superposition of the normal harmonic modes of your structure.
+*Eigenmode decomposition* exploits MEEP's interconnectivity with the [MPB][MPB] mode solver to express an arbitrary time-harmonic field configuration as a superposition of the normal harmonic modes of your structure.
+In this

 ## Theoretical background

 Consider a waveguide structure of infinite extent in the $z$ direction with constant cross section in the transverse
 $[\vec\rho=(x,y)]$ directions.
-Then for any given angular frequency $\omega$ we may solve Maxwell's equations to obtain the *normal modes* of the structure---an infinite set of vector-valued functions of the transverse coordinates
+For any given angular frequency $\omega$ we may solve the time-harmonic Maxwell equations to obtain the *normal modes* of the structure---an infinite set of vector-valued functions of the transverse coordinates
 $\{\mathbf{E}^\pm_n(\vec{\rho}), \mathbf{H}^\pm_n(\vec{\rho})\}$,